-- Speak to more than one employee in every work classification or department.
+- Speak to more than one employee in every work classification.
 Ask about their specific tasks, especially any that could be hazardous, even if done only occasionally.
 Ask what personal protective equipment they use, what training they have received, what injuries or illnesses they have had, what health symptoms they have noticed, and what concerns or worries they have about their health and their work. - Speak to supervisors to find out what they know about the hazards, what precautions they take to control them, what personal protective equipment is available, what training the workers have received, and what procedures are followed when new hazards are recognized.
-Also ask about any injuries or illnesses that have occurred. - Speak with human resources staff who know what types of injuries and illnesses employees have reported. - Speak with the health and safety committee (if one exists) or risk manager, if there is one, about the hazards in the workplace and the protective measures that are used.
+Also ask about any injuries or illnesses that have occurred. - Speak to maintenance and operations department employees who know the school environment and equipment well.
+Try to find out what problems have occurred. - Speak with human resources staff who know what types of injuries and illnesses employees have reported. - Speak with the health and safety committee (if one exists) or the JPA or school risk manager, if there is one, about the hazards in the school and the protective measures that are used.